 - The St Ives Growth Mindset Academy (SIGMA) helps to embed a culture which celebrates learning and values the challenge of academic and personal progress.
-Students are taught about the six key aspects of Growth Mindset, encouraged to embrace challenge without fear of failure and to have high personal aspirations and resilience. - All our students participate in a daily tutor programme, linked to our thriving House System, which develops social skills, awareness of local, national and international issues and team identity.
-This enables our students to develop their understanding of active citizenship and community, and to appreciate and value their own contribution to this, and that of others.
-Our tutors are key adults in every student's school life: they provide academic and personal support and guidance and work with the pastoral team to ensure that each child makes the most of the
+Students are taught about the six key aspects of Growth Mindset, encouraged to embrace challenge without fear of failure and to have high personal aspirations and resilience. - Our tutors are key adults in every student's school life: they provide academic and personal support and guidance and work with the pastoral team to ensure that each child makes the most of the opportunities available to them. - All students (Year 7 to 10) participate in daily tutor reading.
+Each year group has a carefully selected reading canon to follow that provides a range of texts including fiction and non-fiction, as well as providing access to culturally diverse and significant books.